flora-ergo/QA-Recruitment/README.md

 # Recruitment-
-All the documents related to recruitment
+All the documents related to recruitment for QA and interns .